 History of the Manoir de Lébioles

-Heiress and only daughter of the builder, Mary Neyt, sold Le Manoir to Edmond Dresse, a Liege businessman, in 1912.
+Heiress and only daughter of the builder, Mary Neyt, sold the Manoir de Lébioles to Edmond Dresse, a Liège businessman, in 1912.
 In 1926, the family Dresse obtained the title “Dresse de Lébioles”.
 The family lived in the building for the next 69 years.
-In this time, the building obtained new glamour due to magnificent events, organized primarily by Liliane Dresse de Lébioles, single grandchild of Edmond, and her father Armand.
-These events included plays of the national theatre of Belgium, hunts, concerts and balls.
+During that time, Liliane Dresse de Lébioles, Edmond's only granddaughter, and her father Armand gave the dwelling a new splendour by hosting many events such as the performances of the National Theatre of Belgium, hunting parties, concerts and other prestigious receptions.

-Liliane sold the building in the year of 1980 to the Société Immobilière de Belgique.
+Liliane sold the building in 1980 to the Société Immobilière de Belgique.
 It was resold in the same year to a family of hoteliers.
-The building was conducted up to the year 1999 under the name „Hotel de Charme“ with high standards and great success.
-However, starting with the sale of the hotel in 1999, a relatively unhappy period began for the Manoir.
-Plans to introduce a “new” hotel concept failed and the building was administered inadequately and parts of it were vandalised severely.
+Until 1999 the dwelling was run as a first rate “boutique hotel” with much success.
+However, the sale of the hotel in 1999 marked the beginning of a period of setbacks for the manor.
+Plans to introduce a “new” hotel concept failed, the hotel was not properly managed and was partially vandalised.